Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Abstract

 In this paper, we investigate test case prioritization techniques to increase the ability to detect SDC regression faults with virtual tests earlier.

-Our approach, called \approach, prioritizes virtual tests for SDCs according to static features of the roads used within the driving scenarios.
-These features are collected without running the tests and do not require past execution results. \approach utilizes meta-heuristics to prioritize the test cases using diversity metrics (black-box heuristics) computed on these static features.
+Our approach, called \approach, prioritizes virtual tests for SDCs according to static features of the roads we designed to be used within the driving scenarios.
+These features can be collected without running the tests, which means that they do not require past execution results.
+We introduce two evolutionary approaches to prioritize the test cases using diversity metrics (black-box heuristics) computed on these static features.
+These two approaches, called \sapproach{} and \mapproach{}, use single-objective and multi-objective genetic algorithms, respectively, to find trade-offs between executing the less expensive tests and the most diverse test cases earlier.